macph/easement-curve/README.md

 ### Compiling from source

-To create the executable for yourself, you need a Python 3.5 distribution, which you can download from here, and `PyInstaller`, a Python module.
-Once you have Python 3.5 installed, run
+To create the executable for yourself, you need a [Python 3.5 distribution](https://www.python.org/downloads/) as above, and `PyInstaller`, a Python module.
+Once you have Python 3.5 installed, install PyInstaller by typing in the command prompt
 ```
 pip install pyinstaller
 ```
 `pip` is the Python package manager.
 It will install `PyInstaller` and other required modules.

-Unzip the source code into a folder and navigate to that folder in command prompt, and type in
+Unzip the source code into a folder.
+Navigate to that folder in command prompt and type in
 ```
-pyinstaller -Fw run_calc.py
+pyinstaller ec_build.spec
 ```
+The `.spec` file is an configuration file used by `PyInstaller`.
 The executable will be created in the `\dist` folder.